Costa Rica Coffee

 | No comments yet

-Coffee is the main cash crop and one of the major exports in Costa Rica.
-Thus it plays a big role in their development and economy.
+Did you know Costa Rica Coffee is the main cash crop and one of the major exports in the country?
+Costa Rica Coffee thus plays a significant role in their development and economy.
 The country exports 90% of its coffee yearly, contributing only 1% globally to coffee demand.
 About 10% of Costa Rica’s population depends on coffee production.

 The accessibility of cheap labor promotes the high production of coffee in Costa Rica.
 The Costa Rica location is pleasantly suitable for good-quality coffee growth.